Sierra-14/Emblazed/README.md

 # Emblazed Station

+**Build is currently in WIP state.
+Majority of the code won't be published in this repository until all major features (in "Fundamentals" milestone) are implemented.**

 **EN** 🇺🇸
 Space Station 14 fork based on **Corvax**.
 Inspired by **Sierra** and **Chaotic Onyx** forks of **Baystation 12**.